acelera-sr-gum/.github/profile/README.md

-# Acelera SR - Cash Monitoring
+# Cash Monitoring

 ### About

 - We work at [ATOS](https://atos.net/pt-br/brasil-atos).
-- We talk about cash monitoring.
+- We are studying at the Acelera SR, a program to develop skills and solve problems in a context of cash monitoring using technology capacities.

 <hr>